wragge/trove-query-parser/README.md

 # Trove query parser
 > Convert a query from the Trove web interface into a set of parameters that can be used with the Trove API.

-## Install

 `pip install git+https://github.com/wragge/trove_query_parser.git`